CodePartnersMD/MD301-guide/curriculum/15/project-guidelines.md

 Technical merit is graded based on the following criteria:

-- Good and proper use of HTML
+- Good and proper use of HTML and EJS
   - Clear, readable, and efficient structure
   - Uses semantic markup whenever possible
+  - Organized into pages and partials for DRY code

 - Good and proper use of CSS
   - Clear, readable, and efficient styles
+  - Designed with a mobile-first approach, including at least one breakpoint
   - Appropriate page layout for desktop
+  - Uses relative units wherever possible for a responsive design
-  - Well-organized file structure
+  - Well-organized file structure following SMACSS principles

-- Good and proper use of JavaScript
+- Good and proper use of JavaScript and jQuery
   - Clear, readable, and efficient code
   - Uses domain models to encapsulate data and behavior, such as objects and constructors
-  - Responds to user events to receive/process user input and display new content to the user
+  - Uses jQuery to respond to user events, receive and process user input, and display new content to the user with AJAX
   - Contains no unnecessary or commented-out code

+- Data is persisted in a SQL database
+  - PostgreSQL database provisioned on the Heroku instance
+  - Logical schemas with appropriate data types
+  - Data model that maps to the problem domain and uses relational connections, such as joins, as necessary
+  - Ability to read records from the database
+  - Ability to create new resources and persist them in the database
+  - Ability to either update or delete records from the database

+- Clear documentation in the README.md
+  - See the [documentation guidelines](#documentation) provided above

 - Generally useful and functional
   - Works as expected with no bugs
   - Has at least three distinct pages with clear navigation, one of which must be an "About Us" page
   - Has at least two pages that accept and process user input
   - State is persisted between page reloads
-  - Deployed live on the Internet via GitHub Pages
+  - [Deployed](#deployment) live on the Internet via Heroku

 [Back to top](#top)